florisweb/projectcraft/MODULES.md

     - InfoMenu.openState BOOLEAN
     - InfoMenu.pageIndex INT

+EXTENDERS

+<h2>InfoMenu_mapJsExtender [InfoMenu] - EXTENDS InfoMenu</h2>
+InfoMenu is the window on the right side of the screen, responsible for showing a list of all projects and their information.

+<h3>Functions</h3>

+    - InfoMenu.openProjectPageByTitle(infoItem)
+    - InfoMenu.goThroughPortal(ProjectTitle STRING)

+{infoItem}:
+Documentation at README.md

 <h2>Map [Map]</h2>
 map.js is the drawing engine behind the website.<br><br>
 Requires: nothing.

 <h3>Functions</h3>